 Turn out for the En Dehors Garde

 Digital tools and platforms aren’t inherently liberating, feminist, or avant-garde, but they can be deployed in service of feminist designs.
 In conducting this experiment, we want to see whether digital tools and platforms can help us transform the way we generate theory, produce knowledge, and distribute cultural power.
-For our experiment in theory-making to work, we need your help.
-Join our digital flash mob and contribute your ideas and vision to a new, collaborative theory of the en dehors garde.
+For our experiment in theory-making to work, we need our readers’ help.
+Fortunately, more that 6o people joined our digital flash mob and contributed their ideas and vision to a new, collaborative theory of the en dehors garde.

 - The term en dehors garde was suggested by Nancy Selleck, Associate Professor of English, University of Massachusetts, Lowell, a feminist scholar of early modern literature and culture, as well as a dramaturg and theatre director and at Harvard, Boston Directors’ Lab, and UMass Lowell.
 It seems appropriate that this idea was generated in conversation with a scholar who began her career outside academia as a professional ballet dancer.
 We are grateful to her for suggesting the term and elucidating its significance in ballet.